-Judd S. Day and Richard J. Underwood Exponent Inc.
+Richard J. Underwood and Judd S. Day Exponent Inc.

-If you believe the news, 3D printing (also known as additive manufacturing) will change virtually every aspect of your life in the next three to five years.
-News articles suggest that everything from your four-year-old's next favorite toy, to the prescription medicines that we take,1 to the replacement parts needed for our cars will be 3D printed in the near future.
+Bold statements have been made that 3D printing (also known as additive manufacturing) will change virtually every aspect of our lives in the next three to five years.
+News articles suggest that everything from children's toys to replacement auto parts to prescription medicines1 will be 3D printed in the near future.
 Some have argued that 3D printing will impact manufacturing on the same scale that the personal computer affected the office environment.
 One open question, however, that companies must begin to evaluate is how corporate exposure and liability issues will evolve as products-liability lawsuits begin to surface involving 3D-printed products.
 This manuscript will explore the underpinnings of traditional products-liability law, describe what additive manufacturing is and how it disrupts the traditional paradigm, and then examine how the new technology could impact products-liability litigation.